Horse Problems Database - Head and Neck - Horse Sarcoids

 www.vetnext.com

 This is why there are over 40 different treatments worldwide for Sarcoids.
-Because, depending on the horse's particular underlying problem, different treatments work for different horses.
+Because, depending on the which heavy metal(s) and what part of the body, different treatments work for different horses.

 Ann Rashmir-Raven, DVM, MS, Dipl.
 ACVS, associate professor of Large Animal Clinical Sciences at Michigan State University's College of Veterinary Medicine talks about different treatments: